qiskit-community/qiskit-dynamics/CONTRIBUTING.md

 ### Release cycle

-When it is time to release a new minor version of qiskit-ode we will:
+When it is time to release a new minor version of qiskit-dynamics we will:

 1. Create a new tag with the version number and push it to github
 2. Change the `master` version to the next release version.